 Take the struggle out of packing lunch boxes with this simple formula!
-Includes lots of easy and healthy lunch box ideas to make packing lunches a breeze!
+Includes lots of easy and healthy lunch box ideas to make packing lunches a breeze.

-Raise of hands if you love packing lunch boxes…(I have a feeling that very few of you raised your hands 😉).
-The trick is to keep it simple!
-Use the easy formula and list of lunch box ideas below to quickly make easy and healthy lunches.
+Raise of hands if you like packing lunch boxes!
+I have a feeling that very few of you raised your hands. 😉 The trick is to keep it simple!
+Use the lunch box packing formula and list of ideas below to quickly make easy and healthy lunches.
 If you prefer visuals, make sure to check out these lunch ideas for kids to see the formula in action!

 Lunch Box Packing Formula

 Keep it simple with this formula:

 Simply select 1 or 2 items from each section!
-Bento lunch boxes make applying this formula a breeze.
-I just fill each of the compartments in the container with one of the formula components and I am done.
+Bento-style lunch boxes make applying this formula a breeze (but are not necessary).
+I just fill each of the compartments with one of the formula components and I am done.
 Alternatively, I fill a thermos with a hot “main” and then place the remaining components in separate containers.
-You can check out a list of my favourite lunch containers HERE.

 So now you have the formula but you might still be wondering what exactly to put in the lunch box.
 Here is a list of some ideas for each section of the “Lunch Box Packing Formula”.

-- Hearty salads (pasta salad like this Chicken Macaroni Salad, taco salad, Cobb salad, Nicoise salad, Caesar salad with chicken, etc)
+- Hearty salads (pasta salad like this Chicken Macaroni Salad or tuna pasta salad, taco salad, Cobb salad, Nicoise salad, Caesar salad with chicken, etc)